Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

 Watering

-Decrease watering in the cold period as growth is minimal at this time, thus, the plant does not need a lot of water for growth.
-Only use water that is at room temperature to water the plant to avoid plant shock as it can result in leaf drop and reduced growth.
+Decrease watering in fall and winter as growth is minimal at this time, thus, the plant does not need a lot of water for growth.
+However, do not let the soil dry out completely to avoid wrinkled leaves and leaf drop.

 Confirm that the pot has a drainage hole and the soil is fast-draining to prevent the plant from sitting in soggy soil as it can lead to rotting and death of the plant.